 Greg has a limitless understanding of music (not limited to jazz and swing) and is eager to help you learn whatever you are interested in.
 Our lessons have spanned from transcribing pygmy music of equatorial Africa to studying counterpoint with Bach’s interventions to notating my own compositions.
 I leave the lessons feeling inspired and energized.
 Greg goes above and beyond for his students, and checks in often to make sure you are meeting your goals.
 Thank you so much, Greg.
 You’ve elevated my experience not only of guitar, but all music.
 I become a better music teacher through you.

-– Chris Lott, music teacher and musician, wall of ears
+– Chris L., music teacher and rock star

 I wanted to tell you how much I am enjoying your classes!
 You are a fantastic teacher.
 I love your enthusiasm, humor, and knowledge!
 You’ve thoughtfully outlined what you want us to learn, and you then translate the roadmaps on the pages by explaining it so clearly.
 This is where I can get lost on my own!